Robert Nozick’s Political Philosophy

 This language seems to paper over the continued existence of “different agencies” which may well compete with one another not merely in terms of prices but also in terms of the packages of protective services they offer in response to diverse consumer demand for such services.
 So Nozick faces a problem even if he succeeds in showing that the confederation of agencies that emerges from such networking may permissibly eliminate its non-outlaw competitors.
 For, there may still be too much competition among the confederates that make up the dominant association for it to qualify as a state (Childs 1977 and Mack 1978).

-However, this claim about the propensity for “virtual” monopoly to arise within the rights protection business is only intended by Nozick to explain the emergence of a dominant protective association; it is not intended to explain that association’s permissible suppression or control of its remaining non-outlaw competitors.
-Nozick accepts the anarchist contention that, for an agency to rise to or sustain itself as a state, it must suppress or control actual (or potential) non-outlaw competitors.
-To meet the anarchist’s challenge, Nozick sets out to show how the dominant association’s suppression or control of non-outlaw competitors is not a violation of the rights of those competitors—even though they are non-outlaws.
+Nevertheless, this claim about the propensity for “virtual” monopoly to arise within the rights protection business is only intended by Nozick to explain the emergence of a dominant protective association; it is not intended to explain that association’s permissible suppression of or control over its remaining non-outlaw competitors.
+Nozick accepts the core basis for the anarchist challenge, viz;, that, for an agency to rise to or sustain itself as a state, it must engage in some level of coercion against its non-outlaw competitors.
+To meet that challenge, Nozick must show how the dominant association’s suppression or control of non-outlaw competitors is not a violation of the rights of those competitors—even though that suppression or control crosses the moral boundaries of the non-outlaws competitors.

-Nozick’s case relies upon the surprising attenuation of rights that we noted in the previous section, viz., the idea that in themselves rights are claims that are protected by liability rules.
+Nozick’s case relies upon the surprising attenuation of rights that we have previously noted, viz., that in their default position rights are merely claims that are protected by liability rules.
 Absent further conditions that make due compensation for infringements impossible or severely difficult, rights are merely claims to be duly compensated for losses imposed by certain interferences.
 Given this construal of rights, the basic structure of Nozick’s response to the anarchist is quite simple.
 The rights of non-outlaw protective agencies (and non-outlaw independent self-protectors) to engage in their chosen procedures are merely claims that are protected by liability rules.
-Hence, those procedures may be interfered with as long as those subject to this interference are duly compensated.
-The anarchist is correct in saying that these non-outlaw agencies and individuals have rights against being interfered with; but he is mistaken in thinking that these rights forbid that interference.
+Hence, those procedures may permissibly be interfered with as long as those subject to this interference are duly compensated.
+The anarchist is correct in saying that these non-outlaw agencies and individuals have rights against being interfered with; but the anarchist is mistaken in thinking that these rights forbid that interference.

 Of course, a further premise is needed for this argument.
 This is that it will not be impossible or severely difficult to duly compensate those non-outlaw agencies and individuals for interference with their own protective activities and, hence, their claims against such interference do not acquire the force of claims protected by property rules.
 (If the claims do acquire that force, the anarchist correctly condemns the dominant association’s interference with those agencies or individuals.)
 To support this further premise, Nozick needs to survey the conditions that do made it impossible or severely difficult to supply due compensation for boundary crossings.
-A boundary will have the force of a claim protected by a property rule if and only if such a condition is present.
 Much of the intricacy (and opacity) of ASU’s chapter 4 resides within this survey.

-There are some boundary crossings—like killings, maiming, or and lifetime enslaving—for which due compensation is simply impossible.
+There are some boundary crossings—like killing, maiming, or and lifetime enslaving—for which due compensation is simply impossible.

 If some injuries are not compensable, they would not fall under a policy of being allowed as long as compensation is paid.
 (Rather, they would be allowed provided compensation was paid, but since the compensation could not be paid by anyone, in effect they would be unallowed.)
 (65–6)